 remote_write: - url: https://metric-api.newrelic.com/prometheus/v1/write?X-License-Key=YOUR_LICENSE_KEY&prometheus_server=YOUR_DATA_SOURCE_NAME

-remoteWrite: with two lines similar to the example below.
+remoteWrite: with two lines similar to the following example.
 Be sure to use your remote write URL and use indentation that matches the rest of the file:

 remoteWrite: - url: https://metric-api.newrelic.com/prometheus/v1/write?prometheus_server=YOUR_DATA_SOURCE_NAME bearerToken:YOUR_LICENSE_KEY